Research Team (continued)

 Past Contributors

-Dr. Jennifer Yland received her PhD in Epidemiology from the Boston University School of Public Health in May 2023 and her MS in Epidemiology from the Harvard T.H.
+Dr. Jennifer Yland received her PhD in Epidemiology from BUSPH in May 2023 and her MS in Epidemiology from the Harvard T.H.
 Chan School of Public Health in 2018.
 Her dissertation research focused on using observational data to emulate randomized trials assessing the safety of medications used before and during pregnancy.
 Her work has evaluated a variety of medications including contraceptives, asthma medications, and vaccines.
 Dr. Yland has published in top journals including BMJ and AJE.
 She started a new job as an Epidemiologist at Optum in May of 2023.

-Dr. Marlon D. Joseph, is a graduate of the doctoral program in Epidemiology at BUSPH. originally from Trinidad and Tobago, earned his bachelor’s degree in Biology and Mathematics from St. Francis College, NY.
+Dr. Marlon D. Joseph is a graduate of the doctoral program in Epidemiology at BUSPH. originally from Trinidad and Tobago, earned his bachelor’s degree in Biology and Mathematics from St. Francis College, NY.
 After graduating, Marlon spent three years in the International Projects Unit of the National Institute of Higher Education Research Science and Technology (NIHERST), where he developed and coordinated a variety of public health projects for the National Science Center of Trinidad and Tobago.
 Marlon received his Master’s of Public Health degree in Epidemiology and Biostatistics at the City University of New York, Graduate School of Public Health and Health Policy.
 Marlon joined the PRESTO research team in 2020.
 His research focuses on men’s reproductive health and lifestyle factors.

 Dr. Holly Crowe is graduate of the doctoral program in Epidemiology at BUSPH.
 She has been conducting data analysis on the extent to which the use of certain medications may impact female and male fecundability.
 Holly graduated from The George Washington University in 2014 with a BS in Public Health and an MPH in Maternal and Child Health.
 Prior to joining BUSPH as a doctoral student in 2018, Holly was a Presidential Management Fellow with the Department of Defense, where she worked to improve population health for military service members and their families, and the Department of State, where she served as the interim coordinator for the President’s Emergency Plan for AIDS Relief for the U.S Embassy in Uganda.
+Dr. Crowe is now an Instructor in Medicine at Harvard Medical School.

-Study Consultants
+Study Collaborators

 Dr. Joseph B. Stanford is the George D. and Esther S. Gross Professor of Family and Preventive Medicine at the University of Utah School of Medicine.
 Dr. Stanford is board-certified in Family Medicine and is a Fellow of the American Academy of Family Physicians.
 He is also certified as a FertilityCare Medical Consultant through the American Academy of FertilityCare Professionals.
 Dr. Stanford is the principal investigator or co-investigator on several large clinical and epidemiologic studies related to fertility, infertility treatment and human development.
 He is a co-investigator for the University of Utah Vanguard Site of the National Children’s Study.
 Past work has focused on day-specific probabilities of conception, the clinical and demographic implications of fertility awareness and natural family planning, and improving the understanding and measurement of pregnancy intendedness.
 He has served on national scientific advisory committees for the NICHD and the FDA (Food and Drug Administration).
 Dr. Stanford is a consultant on PRESTO who advises on topics related to fertility.